SorenEricMent/psychosis/README.md

 ##### Adding new rules
 At the Type Enforcement panel, you can add new first order rules to the policy module, rules that are the same in the 4-tuple will be automatically merged, the way you add action is - you will need to have that class defined, and you will be able to search for its access vector definition for action by typing its name in the class section, and you can click "Add action" to add the action showed in the combo box, the search is debounced.
 ##### Adding new interface call
 Adding new interface call is similar to adding a rule, you type in interface's name and you will be able to search interface defined project-wide, the way you add param is also similar to the way you add action to rules.
-You will be showed the preview of the function call(todo)
+You will be showed the preview of the function call(todo, not done on gui part)
 #### Interface
 In the interface tab, you will be showed the list of this module's interfaces, by click You can import a SELinux .if file in the button below and it will overwrite all interfaces declared.